Titans get AFC’s No. 1 seed; Colts’ loss helps Steelers

 “We understand we’re in the Elite Eight,” Vrabel said.
 “We’ve moved onto the second round of the playoffs without having to play a playoff game.”

+This postseason will feature seven teams who missed the playoffs last season: Arizona, Cincinnati, Dallas, New England, Philadelphia, San Francisco and the Las Vegas Raiders, who clinched their berth in the regular season’s final game.
+It wound up a 35-32 overtime thriller over the Chargers when a tie would’ve put both in.

+“We knew no matter what we didn’t want a tie,” Raiders quarterback Derek Carr said.
+“We wanted to win the football game.”

-The Chiefs (12-5) beat Denver on Saturday and needed the Titans to lose to clinch the AFC’s top seed.
+The Chiefs (12-5) needed the Titans to lose to clinch the AFC’s top seed.
 The Titans’ win locked Kansas City in the No. 2 seed thanks to Tennessee (12-5) holding the tiebreaker after beating the Chiefs 27-3 on Oct.
 24 in Nashville.
+Kansas City will host Pittsburgh on Sunday night in the wild-card round.

 The Indianapolis Colts came in on a roll with seven Pro Bowl players needing only to beat Jacksonville to reach the playoffs.
 Instead, the Colts blew a wild-card berth by losing their seventh straight road game to the Jaguars 26-11.

-Ben Roethlisberger will play at least one more game as long as Sunday night’s game between the Los Angeles Chargers and Las Vegas Raiders does not end in a tie.
+Ben Roethlisberger will play at least one more game after Daniel Carlson ended the possibility of a chaotic tie in Las Vegas.
 The Steelers had been on the outside looking in until the Colts’ loss, and they beat Baltimore 16-13 in overtime.
+Then they had to wait and watch in case the Raiders and Chargers tied before clinching the No. 7 seed.

 “I’m just happy for Ben,” Steelers kicker Chris Boswell said.
 “We’re sending him to the playoffs.
 This team deserves it.”

-The New England Patriots (10-7) will be playing their first wild-card game on the road under coach Bill Belichick with their 17 previous playoff berths all as AFC East champs.
 The Patriots lost three of four, including 33-24 to Miami on Sunday.
+Each team won on the other’s home field with the Patriots throwing only three passes to win 14-10 in Buffalo, while the Bills won 33-21 in Foxborough on Dec.
+26.

 In the NFC, the defending Super Bowl champion Tampa Bay Buccaneers (13-4) clinched the No. 2 seed by downing Carolina 41-17.
-The Bucs will host seven-seeded Philadelphia (9-8) in the wild-card round.
+The Bucs will host seven-seeded Philadelphia (9-8) in the first wild-card game Sunday.

-Third-seeded Dallas, which routed the Eagles on Saturday night, will host No. 6 seed San Francisco (10-7).
+Third-seeded Dallas, which routed the Eagles on Saturday night, will host No. 6 seed San Francisco (10-7) in the second wild-card game Sunday afternoon.
 The Niners beat the Rams 27-24 in overtime to earn their second playoff berth in three seasons.